 EthnoMed is Harborview Medical Center’s ethnic medicine website containing medical and cultural information about immigrant and refugee groups.
 Information is specific to groups in the Seattle area, but much of the cultural and health information is of interest and applicable in other geographic areas.
-EthnoMed is a joint program of the University of Washington Health Sciences Libraries and Harborview Medical Center’s Interpreter Services Department/Community House Calls Program (ISD/CHC).
-EthnoMed is directed by clinical faculty in the Department of General Internal Medicine’s Refugee and Immigrant Health Promotion Program at Harborview, and maintains roots in the Pediatrics Department and strong connections in the International Medicine Clinic.
+EthnoMed is a joint program of the University of Washington Health Sciences Libraries and Harborview Medical Center’s Interpreter Services Department (ISD).
+EthnoMed is directed by clinical faculty in the Department of General Internal Medicine’s Refugee and Immigrant Health Promotion Program at Harborview, and maintains some early roots in the Pediatrics Department and strong connections in the International Medicine Clinic and the Community House Calls Program.
 The EthnoMed team works with caseworker cultural mediators, medical interpreters, health care providers and ethnic community leaders who serve as authors and advisers of the web content.

 EthnoMed is intended to be a community voice in the clinic, so user feedback is essential.
 Ethnic organizations are urged to tell us about ongoing activities and resources in order that they may be added to our local resource information.
 As providers learn from their patients about traditional treatments, cultural perspectives or resources, we urge them to share this information with us.
 EthnoMed assumes that culture is dynamic; particularly immigrant cultures.
 For this reason, an interactive electronic medium is particularly well suited to capture and express changing cultural nuances.
 As immigrant groups acculturate and communities react to the change in unique directions regionally, EthnoMed hopes to reflect this pattern of change.
 We assume that as groups acculturate, traditional concepts will be modified and so we solicit periodic review and feedback from community leaders about changing health concepts in their communities.
 We welcome comments and suggestions from members of these ethnic groups around the world.